kjsmith218cb/ChuckNorrisJokeBank/README.md

-# ChuckNorrisJokeBank
+# Chuck Norris Joke Bank App

+## This is my 'Tech-Challenge' set by The Co-Operative Bank (goto bottom for the brief)

-Firstly Download and reaserch the Co-op Bank iOS App and make notes about the UI.
+Firstly Download and research the Co-op Bank iOS App and make notes about the UI.

 MAKE SURE YOUR MACHINES XCODE IS UPTO DATE!!!!!!!!

 Create a new XCode Project (Single View App)

-Give it a Name and User Interface of Storyboard (All tickboxes should be empty)
+Give it a Name and User Interface of Storyboard (All tick boxes should be empty)

 Deployment Info is the newest version (we will reset this to iOS 10 later)